ankitr/Web2.0/README.md

 | _/quoteOTD.EXT_   | Gives the same quote all day from the database.    |
 | _/picture.jpg_    | Gives a random background image from the database. |
 | _/pictureOTD.jpg_ | Gives the same image all day from the database.    |

+All images are from [Wikimedia Commons](http://commons.wikimedia.org/) and licensed for republication and distribution.